opensourcegamedevelopment/ProjectMMW-UE/README.md

 Contribution instruction:

 FOR PROGRAMMERS:
-1. Download the project from the GitHub repo above.
-(Recommend to use sourceTree)
+1. Install Sourcetree(https://www.sourcetreeapp.com/) onto your computer (In-Depth Guide from Github: https://github.com/GSoft-SharePoint/Dynamite/wiki/Getting-started-with-SourceTree,-Git-and-git-flow
+2. Once in Sourcetree click Clone/New
+3. Click Clone Repository
+4. Under Repository Type paste in GitHub URL at the top of this page
+5. You now have the project on your local drive.
+Go to the saved location of the project.
+(You can do this in sourcetree by right clicking the project, and clicking Show in Explorer.
-2. Download the Latest game assets (LargeData) Folder from the Dropbox/Google Drive Public folder.
+6. Download the Latest game assets (LargeData) Folder from the Dropbox Public folder (See LargeAssetsData section below).
-3. Add the LargeData folder to the Content Directory.
+7. Add the Large Assets fIles to the Content Directory.
-4. Make sure you are using the correct Unreal Engine version.
+8. Make sure you are using the correct Unreal Engine version. (see above for the version we are currently using)
+9. In source tree, make sure you select/checkout master branch.
+(Right click -> checkout)
+10. Create a new branch by clicking on the branch button.
+(Refer to branching section for naming conventions).
-5. Open Project in Unreal Engine.
+11. Open Project in Unreal Engine.
 Make changes and test features.
-6. Commit in a new branch, push and submit a pull request when feature is completed.
+12. Commit in a new branch, push and submit a pull request when feature is completed.
-7. Contact Project Admin if there is any issues.
+13. Contact Project Admin if there is any issues.

 For Artists / Designers / Audio Engineers:
 1. Check for existing appropriate files/assets in the Public folder for existing assets before contributing.
 2. Upload appropriate files. preferably zipped.
 I will check and reorganised to the public folder if the upload files are suitable for the game.
 3. Contact Project Admin if there are any issues.

+#Large Assets Data / Timestamp tags
+Video game development is slightly different from software development in that we have alot of large binary data (such as 3D models, Textures, Material etc).
+While gitHub can handle Large binary files (LFS), however, there is a limit of storage space (Our large Assets could go upto gigabytes and terabytes!!).

+For this reason, we will store Large Assets Files/Data in a seperate location (dropbox).
+You might notice there are timestamp tags in some of the commits (eg. 20190314T1221).
+Those refer the the current Large Assets folder it is reference to.
+You might notice on dropbox there are corresponding zipped files (eg. 20190314T1221.rar).
+Simple grab the same zipped for the commit you are working on.
+If there are not timestamp on the commit you are working on, refer the timestamp on previous commits.

+Later on when I have time, I will write an application to automatic this process to make it easier.

 # Branching